 - Personal preference: You might have a preferred way to work out, be it alone or in a group?

 Below, we give you a breakdown of the most popular methods that people choose when deciding on an exercise routine.
-We will break it down into three sections: DIY, class-based fitness, and coached fitness.
+We will break it down into three sections: DIY, class-based fitness, and coaching fitness.
 We will give you a summary of each: the good, the bad and our verdict on who would suit each approach.

 DIY / Self-learning

-With the growth of the internet, we have at our finger tips the answers to all the questions we may have.
+With the growth of the internet, we have at our fingertips the answers to all the questions we may have.
 Platforms such as Google, YouTube and social media have given a voice to anyone and everyone to share their content worldwide.
-In the fitness industry, this has led to the rise of the ‘influencer’ and ‘fitness-celebrity’.
+In the fitness industry, this has led to the rise of the ‘influencer’ and ‘fitness celebrity.
 These individuals share information, usually for free, covering every topic you can imagine.

 Most of the information you can get online is free.
 Some may charge a small fee to purchase the information in the form of a PDF document, but once you have made the purchase, the information is yours to keep.
 Log into YouTube and type in ’20-minute fat loss workout’ and you will find hundreds of free videos to which you can train along.
 Open Google and search for ‘weight loss diet’, and you will also find hundreds of pages with different diets people have used, reviewed, and posted for free.